openshift/enhancements/enhancements/baremetal/baremetal.md

 ### Upgrade / Downgrade Strategy

-Metal3 integration is in tech preview n 4.2 and missing key pieces that allows a user to specify the baremetal server details and its provisioning setup.
+Metal3 integration is in tech preview in 4.2 and missing key pieces that allows a user to specify the baremetal server details and its provisioning setup.
 It is really not usable in this state without the help of external scripts that provied the above information in the form of a Config Map.